VIzgharshev/step-project-Forkio/README.md

 work in team

 # Our team:
-student №1 -
+Yaroslav
+Izghashev Volodymyr

+# Our responsibilities:
-student №2 -
+Yaroslav - task1
+Izghashev Volodymyr - task2